 It’s a low impact, high intensity workout

-Low impact means less stress and strain on your joints and ligaments.
+Low impact means less stress and strain on your weight bearing joints and ligaments.
 This workout is a godsend for me because I suffer from pretty bad joint pain from years of active sports and a lack of knowledge about proper technique working out in my younger years.

 It is the perfect exercise for people with joint issues, and according to HealthLine is often referred to for people with osteoarthritis and in addition is also a great way to continue getting exercise while in active recovery.